 5 Ways to Use Your Google Analytics Data to Increase Revenue for Your Small Business

 Google Analytics is probably the most powerful web analytics tool available today.
-While there are numerous tools that focus on certain aspects of web analytics, often focusing more on specific metrics, it is Google's app that provides the most comprehensive data.
+While there are numerous marketing analytics tools that focus on certain aspects of web analytics, often focusing more on specific metrics, it is Google's app that provides the most comprehensive data.

 The sheer volume of information that Google Analytics can provide is staggering, and it's no wonder that some businesses find it difficult to understand how to use Google Analytics data effectively.
 Fortunately, not every single one is required in order to make use of the tool.
 In fact, simply having a few key performance indicators can make a world of difference.